-- a) Obtain a Premises Identification (PID) under the Premises Identification Regulation in the Animal Health Act and submit a copy to the Village. - b) Follow biosecurity procedures recommended by the Canadian Food Inspection Agency to reduce potential for disease outbreak.

-7.2 Hen Keepers, owners of a Subject Property, and Temporary Caregivers must:

-- a) Provide each urban hen with food, unfrozen water, shelter, adequate light, ventilation, warmth, veterinary care, and opportunities for essential behaviours such as scratching, dustbathing, roosting, pecking and socializing with their own kind; - b) Keep each Hen in a secured area at all times; - c) Keep the Coop secured from sunset on any given day to sunrise the following day; - d) Ensure that Hens are kept in the Coop with all openings, such as doors and windows, secured in such a manner that will not allow predators to enter; - e) Provide warmth to the Hens through heat lamps, wall insulation, poly-sheeting, seedling heat mat, or other means; - f) Construct and maintain the Coop to prevent a rodent from harbouring underneath or within it or within in its walls, and to prevent access to the coop by any other animal - g) Maintain the Coop in good repair and sanitary conditions and free from vermin and noxious or offensive smells and substances; - h) Store feed in a fully enclosed, non-penetrable container; - i) Keep food and water containers in the Coop; - j) Remove leftover feed, trash and manure in a timely manner; - k) Store manure within a fully enclosed container, and store no more than three (3) cubic feet of manure at any time; - Remove all other manure not used for composting or fertilizing and dispose of such in accordance with Village Bylaws; - m) Ensure Hens are slaughtered or euthanized at an appropriate location or facility, not on the Subject Property; - n) Dispose of the carcass of a Hen deceased by natural causes, by double bagging and bringing it to a veterinarian, farm, abattoir, or other operation that is lawfully permitted to dispose of Hens; - o) Take Hens to a veterinarian, farm, abattoir, or other operation if Hens are no longer wanted; - p) Keep Hens in a cage only when actively transporting the Hen; and - q) Keep Hens for personal use only, and not sell eggs, manure, meat, or any other products derived from Hens.
+- 7.1 A Hen & Quail Keeper must: - a) Obtain a Premises Identification (PID) under the Premises Identification Regulation in the Animal Health Act and submit a copy to the Village. - b) Follow biosecurity procedures recommended by the Canadian Food Inspection Agency to reduce potential for disease outbreak. - 7.2 Hen & Quail Keepers, owners of a Subject Property, and Temporary Caregivers must: - a) Provide each urban hen and quail with food, unfrozen water, shelter, adequate light, ventilation, warmth, veterinary care, and opportunities for essential behaviours such as scratching, dustbathing, roosting, pecking and socializing with their own kind; - b) Keep each Hen and Quail in a secured area at all times; - c) Keep the Coop secured from sunset on any given day to sunrise the following day; - d) Ensure that Hens and Quails are kept in the Coop with all openings, such as doors and windows, secured in such a manner that will not allow predators to enter; - e) Provide suitable warmth to the Hens and Quails through radiant heaters, wall insulation, poly-sheeting, seedling heat mat, or other means (no heat lamps permitted); - f) Construct and maintain the Coop to prevent a rodent from harbouring underneath or within it or within in its walls, and to prevent access to the coop by any other animal - g) Maintain the Coop in good repair and sanitary conditions and free from vermin and noxious or offensive smells and substances; - h) Store feed in a fully enclosed, non-penetrable container; - i) Keep food and water containers in the run during day time hours; - j) Remove leftover feed, trash and manure in a timely manner, or disclose plan of bedding method; - k) Store non-composting manure within a fully enclosed container, and store no more than three (3) cubic feet of manure at any time; - I) Remove all other manure not used for composting or fertilizing and dispose of such in accordance with Village Bylaws; - m) Ensure Hens and Quail are slaughtered or euthanized at an appropriate location or facility, not on the Subject Property; - n) Dispose of the carcass of a Hen or Quail deceased by natural causes, by double bagging and bringing it to a veterinarian, farm, abattoir, or other operation that is lawfully permitted to dispose of Hens and Quails; - o) Take Hens and Quails to a veterinarian, farm, abattoir, or other operation if Hens or Quails are no longer wanted; - p) Keep Hens and Quails in a cage only when actively transporting the Hen or Quail; and - q) Keep Hens and Quails for personal use only, and not sell eggs, manure, meat, or any other products derived from Hens or Quails.